Ever since he’d started having short tutoring sessions with Charles Xavier, Clint had felt incredibly guilty that all of Loki’s friends were adults.

 Over in the kitchen, Bruce and Wanda were getting the cake ready.
 Wanda had made it herself without the use of magic but with Bruce’s help.
 She seemed very proud, and Clint had a feeling they were all going to tell her the cake was the best they’d ever had even if that didn’t end up being quite true.
 Across from them, Pepper and Pietro were still debating the number of candles they ought to go with.
 Clint had feeling they’d pick four since it was an easy, even number that related to Steve’s actual date of birth.

-Kay was outside drinking beers with Logan, a stony sort of silence that both of them seemed to think was perfectly natural.
+Kay was outside drinking beers with Logan in a stony sort of silence that both of them seemed to think was perfectly natural.

 Clint yawned and sat down in a chair closest to Phil.
 He smirked a bit when Loki came over to him with his presents in tow.